 Eloesser flap is a single stage procedure for the treatment of severe pleural empyema, and involves a U-shaped incision and the resection of a number of subjacent posterolateral ribs.
 The U-shaped flap is then folded into the pleural space creating a permanent communication.

 Empyemas are purulent inflammatory collections within a body cavity.
 They are similar to abscesses, which arise within parenchymal tissue rather than occupying a pre-existing anatomical space.

 Colloquially, the term empyema is used to refer to thoracic empyemas but there are variou...

-Empyema necessitans (also sometimes spelt as empyema necessitasis) refers to extension of a pleural infection out of the thorax and into the neighbouring chest wall and surrounding soft tissues, e.g. extension of an empyema outwith the pleural cavity.
+Empyema necessitans (also sometimes spelled as empyema necessitasis) refers to extension of a pleural infection out of the thorax and into the neighboring chest wall and surrounding soft tissues, e.g. extension of an empyema outwith the pleural cavity.

 Distinguishing between an empyema and a peripherally located pulmonary abscess is essential.

 Lung abscesses are usually managed with prolonged antibiotics and physiotherapy with postural drainage whereas an empyema usually requires percutaneous or surgical drainage.

 An endobronchial hemangioma is a rare benign lesion which can occur in the tracheobronchial tree.

 Maybe be occult on chest radiographs.
 On CT usually seen as circumscribed lesions protruding into the l...